oasis-tcs/openc2-usecases/Cybercom-Plugfest/sbom-github.md

 - response: "sbom_type" (which one of "swid", "sdpx", "cyclonedx" from args sbom_type)
 - response: "sbom_depth" not currently a response in the 1.0 Language but proposed to be added. sbom_depth is one of:
   * "complete" - all of the components, and all subcomponents recursively, are included
-  * "unknown" - all components and subcomponents are attempted to be included but some subcomponents did not have SBoMs so there is incomplete information on some components or subcomponents
+  * "unknown" - all components and subcomponents are attempted to be included but the software producer did not know the full SBoM of some subcomponents because they did not have SBoMs.
+So there is incomplete information on some components or subcomponents
   * "one-hop" - just the top level components.
 The user is expected to look up the subcomponents themselves.
 A more complete SBoM is preferred but one-hop is better than none
 - response: "manifest" not currently a response in the 1.0 Language but proposed to be added.
 This is the actual SBoM in machine readable format